As a resident of Bangkok, Thailand I travel through Suvarnabhumi Airport many times a year.

 However, it is just about the cheapest restaurant in the airport, beating McDonald’s by a mile and Thai restaurants by marathons so, if you’re trying to save money, Dairy Queen in the international departure area is the place to eat.

 The last time I flew through Suvarnabhumi Airport, I was late so grabbed a chili hot dog, french fries and a coke at Dairy Queen.
-Surprisingly, the whole meal was 135 baht, comparable to Dairy Queen anywhere else in Thailand.
+Surprisingly, the whole meal was 150 baht, which is comparable to Dairy Queen anywhere else in Thailand.

 That is why I say Dairy Queen is the cheapest restaurant to eat at in Suvarnabhumi, so no wonder it is always busy.